KoduruVijayKumar/Gym-Management-System/README.md

 2. Explore the home page and dashboard
 3. Check the responsive design on mobile devices

-## Deployment

-Deploy directly to Vercel with one click using the Vercel button.

 ## Creator

 **K. Vijay Kumar Reddy**

-Built with Next.js and modern web technologies.